osama-alhudhaif/website/README.md

 ## 📋 Overview

-Awallimna is a storytelling platform that empowers users to read, write, and share Arabic stories across multiple genres.
+Awallimna is a storytelling platform that empowers users to read, write, and share Arabic story across multiple genres.
 The system includes a main user interface (Flask) and a separate API (FastAPI), designed to be scalable, multilingual, and AI-assisted.

 ---